 The project has grown exponentially since its conception.
 Our initial phase involved research and interviews with key people in three cities: Asuncion, London, and New York City.

 We are determined to get as much information as possible to hear the voices of the people around the victims and to catalyze them in one universal piece of work, that can be heard and understood regardless of origin.

-After our research and development work, I entered the writing phase in May, 2017.
-In September we will start producing the work for its presentation in NYC and London.
+After our research and development work, the writing phase started in May, 2017.
+In September we will start producing the work for its presentation in New York, London and Madrid in 2018.

 Thousands of women are violently killed by their partners or family members, every year.
 A study published by the United Nations concludes that Femicide:

 • It has significant prevalence in all regions

 • Is important to monitor